Predicting Reddit News Sentiment with Naive Bayes and Other Text Classifiers

 Unfortunately, there isn't an obvious winning model.
-There's a couple we've seen that definitely perform poorly, but there's a few that hover around the same accuracy.
+There are a couple we've seen that definitely perform poorly, but there are a few that hover around the same accuracy.
 Additionally, the confusion matrices are showing roughly half of the positive headlines are being misclassified, so there's a lot more work to be done.

 Help us make this article and series better